History of film: France: Georges Méliès, Pathé Frères, Gaumont

 In 1900, Charles Pathé began film production under the Pathé-Frères brand, with Ferdinand Zecca hired to lead the creative process.
 Prior to this focus on production, Pathé had become involved with the industry by exhibiting and selling what were likely counterfeit versions of the Kinetoscope in his phonograph shop.
 With the creative leadership of Zecca and the capability to mass-produce copies of the films through a partnership with a French toolmaking company, Charles Pathé sought to make Pathé-Frères the leading film producer in the country.
 Within the next few years, Pathé-Frères became the largest film studio in the world, with satellite offices in major cities and an expanding selection of films available for presentation.
 The company's films were varied in content, with directors specializing in various genres for fairground presentations throughout the early 1900s.

-The Gaumont Film Company was the main regional rival of Pathé-Frères.
+Gaumont was the main regional rival of Pathé-Frères.
 Founded in 1895 by Léon Gaumont, the firm initially sold photographic equipment and began film production in 1897, under the direction of Alice Guy, the industry's first female director.
 Her earlier films share many characteristics and themes with her contemporary competitors, such as the Lumières and Méliès.
 She explored dance and travel films, often combining the two, such as Le Boléro performed by Miss Saharet (1905) and Tango (1905).
 Many of Guy's early dance films were popular in music-hall attractions such as the serpentine dance films – also a staple of the Lumières and Thomas Edison film catalogs.
 In 1906, she made The Life of Christ, a big-budget production for the time, which included 300 extras.

+Germany: Oskar Messter

+German inventor and film tycoon Oskar Messter was an important figure in the early years of cinema.
+His firm Messter Film was one of the dominant German producers before the rise of UFA, with which it merged eventually.
+Messter first added a Geneva drive on the projectors to oscillatingly cause intermittent movement to advance the frames of the film and he set up the first film studio in Germany in 1900.

+From 1896, Messter was interested in the search of a method of reproduction and synchronization of the sound effects of the cinematographic performance at the time of the silent movies.
+So Messter invented the Tonbilder Biophon to show films, in which a gramophone played Unter den Linden accompanying the projection of animated images, but it was not a simple add on but to precisely match the series of musical pieces with moving images.
+In effect, to add sound to the silent cinema, it was necessary to solve problems of synchronization, since the image and the sound were recorded and reproduced by separated devices, which were difficult to initiate and to maintain rigged.
+On August 31, 1903, Messter held the first sound projection that took place in Germany at the "Apollo" Theater in Berlin.